unee-t/env/README.md

 In each of the environments that will need this code, the following AWS secrets MUST have been declared:
 - DOMAIN
+- INSTALLATION_ID
 - STAGE
+- DEFAULT_REGION
+- MYSQL_HOST
 - BUGZILLA_DB_USER
 - BUGZILLA_DB_PASSWORD

-## Modules with `go.mod` files:
+## Unee-T modules which uses a `go.mod` files:

-For the following modules, the dependancy is declared in the file `go.mod`:
+For the following repositories, the dependancy is declared in the file `go.mod`:
 - [apienroll](https://github.com/unee-t/apienroll)
 - [unit](https://github.com/unee-t/unit)
 - [lambda2sqs](https://github.com/unee-t/lambda2sqs)